 What about when someone tickles us.
 Is that fun?
 Does it make us laugh?
 Are we happy?
-If you like to be tickled then it is good touch.
-But if you don't like to be tickled it is bad touch.
+If you like to be tickled and you know and trust the person tickling you, then it is good touch.
+But if you do not like to be tickled it is bad touch.
 Sometimes a person may tickle us and at first it is fun.
-But if they don't stop it can become bad touch.
-It becomes bad touch when you tell them to stop and they don't.
-It becomes bad touch when they tickle you so much that you can't breath or you start to cry.
+But if they do not stop it can become bad touch.
+It becomes bad touch when you tell the person to stop and he or she does not.
+It becomes bad touch when someone tickles you so much that you cannot breathe or you start to cry.

-If a person touches you in a way that makes it hard for you to breath or that makes you cry this is bad touch.
-(Parents need to explain the difference between disciplining and this type of bad touch.
+If a person touches you in a way that makes it hard for you to breathe or that makes you cry this is bad touch.
+(You may need to explain the difference between disciplining and this type of bad touch, as some families may use some sort of physical discipline that is not abuse or bad touch.
 This is a very hard concept for some children to comprehend.)

-No one other than your parents, a doctor or nurse who is trying to make you better when you are sick, or another trusted individual who is helping you in some way should ever touch you on your penis, breasts, vagina, or bottom.
-(Use the pictures from earlier lessons to reinforce the body parts.)
+No one other than your parents, a doctor or nurse who is trying to make you better when you are sick, or another trusted individual who is helping you in some way should ever touch you on your penis, breasts, vagina, or buttocks.
+(Use the pictures from earlier lessons to reinforce the body parts).

 If someone you do not know or trust touches you in a bad way you need to tell someone right away!
-Tell your parents, teacher, school nurse or other trusted person.
-(Parents/caregivers need to go over this list with their children.
-Create a picture board with pictures of trusted people as a reminder for the child.)
-If the first person you go to doesn't listen or believe you go to someone else.
+Tell your parents, teacher, school nurse, or other trusted person.
+(You may want to work with your students' parents to identify who these trusted people are.
+Create a picture board with pictures of trusted people as a reminder for the student.)
+If the first person you go to does not listen or believe you go to someone else.
 Keep trying until someone listens to you.